temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 - Transfer queue: used to transfer internal tasks to the Matching Service.
   Whenever a new Workflow Task needs to be scheduled, the History Service transactionally dispatches it to the Matching Service.
-- Timer queues: used to durably persist Timers.
+- Timer queues: durably persists Timers.
-- Replicator queue: used only for the experimental Multi-Cluster feature.
+- Replicator queue: asynchronously replicates Workflow Executions from active Clusters to other passive Clusters (experimental Multi-Cluster feature).
-- Visibility queue: used to push data to the visibility index (ElasticSearch).
+- Visibility queue: pushes data to the visibility index (ElasticSearch).

 The History service talks to the Matching Service and the Database.